Search waiting | Matsusada Precision

 In the vapor deposition process, three colors of organic materials, which are also light emitters, are deposited.
 In most cases, the deposition of organic materials is done by vapor deposition.
 The organic materials that emit red light are deposited first, followed by blue and green organic materials.

-The deposition of organic materials is performed together with the deposition of the hole injection and hole transport layers.
-This is because organic materials are not electrically conductive and require a hole injection layer or hole transport layer to apply voltage to them.
+The deposition of organic materials is performed alongside the deposition of the hole injection and hole transport layers.
+Since organic emitting materials are not sufficiently conductive on their own, these auxiliary layers are essential for efficient voltage application.

 3. Back-end process